IgorRubinovich/event-emitter-joint/README.md

 ## EventEmitterJoint
 - control any number of underlying event emitters ("broadcasters") via a central joint
 - cascade events over chains of event emitters
 - dynamically add/remove broadcasters just like you would do with listeners
+- extends the standard EventEmitter retaining its interface
 - no overhead during events emission

 ### How it works